jinghuazhao/INF/docs/csd3/README.md

 for h in $(cut -f6 work/INF1.merge | sed '1d' | sort -k1,1 | uniq); do echo $h; hotspot.sh $h; done
 for g in $(cat work/INF1.merge.gene); do echo $g; polygene.sh $g; done
 ```

-## PhenoScanner

-This is furnished with [ps.sh](ps.sh).

-## QQ and Manhattan plots

-The version for meta-analysis was part of `analysis.sh` at tryggve/. [qqman.sh](qqman.sh) calls turboqq and turboman by Bram Prins.

-## Sentinel identification

-This is now furnished with [merge.sh](merge.sh).

-Clumping by fixed distance by `sentinels_nold.sh` is superseded with its failure to handle long LD regions.

-There are scripts for heritability analysis and proportion of variance explained.

 *Date laste changed:* **22/8/2021**